-All cars, whilst under their own power, must be fitted with dual stage devices which will retain the wheel fastener in the event of it coming loose from both its full fitted position and from the position where the fastener begins to engage on the axle thread.

-Each team must provide test results which demonstrate that these wheel retention devices will prevent a wheel coming off the car in the event of the fastener either being left loose or becoming loose.
+- 14.7.1 All cars, whilst under their own power, must be fitted with dual stage devices which will retain the wheel fastener in the event of it coming loose from both its full fitted position and from any angular position before the fastener begins to engage on the axle thread. - 14.7.2 Each team must provide test results which demonstrate that these wheel retention devices will prevent a wheel coming off the car in the event of the fastener either being left loose or becoming loose. - 14.7.3 Furthermore, the dual stage retaining systems must incorporate a means of allowing the wheel operator/fitter to visually identify an incorrectly fitted fastener.